andriikushch/andriikushch.github.io/_posts/2019-09-15-transfer-learning-for-traffic-light-detection.markdown

 ## Try it

 To see the object detection in action, we will need the Jupyter Notebook.
-When you have it, open the `models/research/object_detection/object_detection_tutorial.ipynb` and go through the book to see that you have all the necessary modules.
+When you have it, open the [https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb) and go through the python book to see that you have all the necessary modules and it works.

-I used my image to see what current model can detect on the given image, for sure you can use yours:
+I used my image to see what current model from tutorial can detect on the given image, for sure you can use your image for that:

 ![basic_network_recognition](/assets/images/basic_network_recognition.png)

-As we see detected traffic light has a generic "traffic light" label.
-This result is what we want to change.
+As we see: detected traffic light has a generic "traffic light" label.
+This result is what we want to change to be more specific.

 ## Image labeling